 “Target brand up & up [baby] wipes are hypoallergenic and free of alcohol, dyes, chlorine, parabens, fragrance and phthalates, which can be found in makeup removing wipes that may cause irritation or skin to break out,” said Kerry Sherin, a savings expert.

-A 460-count box of up & up sensitive baby wipes goes for about $8 to $9.
-“For the cost/count ratio, these wipes blow pretty much every other comparable makeup wipe out of the water,” said Sherin.
-Meanwhile, some makeup wipes at Target can cost about $5 for just a 21-count pack.
+A 460-count box of up & up sensitive baby wipes goes for about $9.
+“For the cost/count ratio, these wipes blow pretty much every other comparable makeup wipe out of the water,” Sherin said.
+Meanwhile, some makeup wipes at Target can cost nearly $5 for just a 25-count pack.

 Don’t Buy Name-Brand Medication …